 ALA is available from most health shops in far too high a dosage without appropriate warnings or directions of usage.
 Do not use R-ALA.

-Purchasing ALA: ALA can be obtained in specially compounded quantities from here.
+Purchasing ALA: ALA can be obtained small dosages here.

 It chelates extracellular mercury or body burden.
 It is taken according to its half-life every six to eight hours in Dr Culter’s protocol.

 DMPS, is a powerful chelator especially beneficial during times of acute toxicity.
 It is a synthetic compound.
 Taken without caution and in high dosages, as with challenge tests, it can cause too much mercury to be pushed into the kidney and liver (especially if these organs are not working well), and can possibly damage them.
 You should not take DMPS, or any chelator, intravenously.
 Taken orally however, in accordance with Andy Cutler’s protocol, it can prove very beneficial, especially for those that do not tolerate DMSA or ALA well.